 - Bug reporting + crash analytics + surveys in one SDK reduces integration overhead

-- Session replay gives genuine context that text-based bug reports can't match
+- Session replay gives context that text-based bug reports can't match

 - Strong fit for development-led teams that own the feedback collection infrastructure